Fred Martin (politician): Committee assignments

 Senator Martin served as the Chairman of the Senate Health and Welfare Committee.
 He also served on the Commerce and Human Resources Committee, the Economic Outlook and Revenue Assessment Committee, the Joint Millennium Fund, and Joint Occupational Licensing and Certification Laws Interim Committee.
 Martin also served as co-Vice Chairman of the Joint Finance and Appropriations Committee from 2017-2019.

 Board memberships

 Senator Martin sits on the Idaho Council on Suicide Prevention, the Idaho Health and Welfare Board, Idaho State Insurance Advisory Committee, Idaho TeleHealth Taskforce and Idaho Welfare Steering Committee.

-Police Report and investigation

-In March 2019, information had surfaced to the public that local police had investigated Martin for inappropriate behavior involving a Centennial High School (located in his district) locker room in 2012 and 2014.
-Police ultimately could not find "any criminal activity that is prosecutable."
-However the police report had been circulated anyway.